 It was a modest size Cape about one mile from the beach and we considered it our starter home.
 I remember my first visit to the house.
-As I entered the front door all I saw was pink – pink carpet, pink walls, and a pink celling.
+As I entered the front door, all I saw was pink – pink carpet, pink walls, and a pink ceiling.
 The house was indeed a handyman special.
-It needed new, well, everything – new wiring to be brought up to code, insulation, sheetrock, flooring, kitchen cabinets, yes everything.
-I suggested hiring contractors to do the work but after learning how expensive it was, we decided to do most the work ourselves.
-We put a plan and a timeline together then applied for a Sikorsky Credit Union home equity loan.
-We sunk all our time and money into this house.
-At the same time, our friends were purchasing big, beautiful homes that were move-in ready.
-But along with their big, beautiful home, came a big (not so beautiful) mortgage payment.
+It needed new, well, everything, including insulation, sheetrock, flooring, kitchen cabinets, and the wiring needed to be brought up to code.

-Over time my feelings for this house quickly went from excitement to a thorn in my side.
-We spent our weekends grouting tile, while our friends were out having fun evenings.
-But after 2 years of hard work, our home was finally done!
+Over time my feelings for this house quickly changed from excitement to annoyance.
+It was a thorn in my side.
+While our friends were out having fun evenings, we were spending our time grouting tiles.
+After 2 years of hard work, our home was finally done!
 Looking back, it was a fun project to take on with my husband.
-I learned a lot about sheetrocking and tongue & groove flooring.
-We saved a lot of money doing the work ourselves.
+I learned a lot about sheetrocking and tongue & groove flooring, plus we saved a lot of money doing the work ourselves.

 In more recent years, I’ve heard financial experts say it’s a sound financial decision to “keep your starter home, as your forever home” and we did just that.
 15 years and 3 kids later, we currently live mortgage free!